newrelic/newrelic_aws_cloudwatch_plugin/README.md

 - SNS
 - ElastiCache

-Multi-region support.

-Runs on a single machine, a t1.micro EC2 instance is recommended.
+Overview versions of the plugins above are also available.

 ## Dependencies
+- A single t1.micro EC2 instance (in any region)
 - Ruby (>= 1.8.7)
+- Rubygems (>= 1.3.7)
 - Bundler `gem install bundler`

 ## Install